FredericoMetelo/peersim-environment/README.md

     ```
     protocol.cld.VMProcessingPower 1e8
     ```
+- **Selecting the position of the Cloud** - This parameter specifies the position of the cloud in the network.
+The coordinates of the cloud are specified in the format "X,Y".
+    ```
+    CLOUD_POS 50,50
+    ```

 ### Configuration specific to the Ether Topology integration
 - **Ether Configuration Flag** Indicates to the simulation that the ether topology is to be used.
     ```